MicrosoftDocs/bot-docs/articles/bot-service-channel-connect-directline.md

 This article describes how to connect a bot to the **Direct Line channel**.
 Use this channel to allow your client application to communicate with a bot.

 > NOTE
-> If you want to use the Direct Line Application Service Extension with your bot, refer to [Direct Line App Service Extension](bot-service-channel-directline-extension.md).
+> The Direct Line is a standard channel over HTTP protocol to allow communication between a client application and a bot.
+If you require network isolation instead, use the [Direct Line App Service Extension](bot-service-channel-directline-extension.md) over [WebSocket protocol](https://tools.ietf.org/html/rfc6455).

 ## Add the Direct Line channel